William of Bardfield: King's Serjeant

 By 1297 he was one of the two King's Serjeants in Ireland (or King's Pleader, in the terminology of the time), Richard le Blond being the other.
 Their office involved pleading cases in the Royal Courts on behalf of the English Crown.
 He continued to take private clients, as most Serjeants then did.
 His retainer for his services to Nicholas, son of John de Interberge, survives, in which it was agreed that his services to Nicholas were subject to his duty to the King, and his prior commitments to longer established clients.
-(Nicholas was probably the Nicholas, son of John Hynterberge who sold The Rath, later Baggotrath Castle, to the Bagod family in about 1280).
+(Nicholas was probably the Nicholas, son of John Hynterberge who sold The Rath, later called Baggotrath Castle, to the Bagod family in about 1280).
 For over a decade, William regularly appeared as an advocate on the Crown's behalf in the royal courts in Dublin, and also on the assizes in County Louth and County Cork.
+His salary was fixed at 5 marks per annum in 1299.